deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Simple SQL feature store
 ------------------------

-The simple SQL feature store serves simple feature types that are stored in a spatially-enabled database.
+The simple SQL feature store serves simple feature types that are stored in a spatially-enabled database, such as PostGIS.
 However, it's not suited for mapping rich GML application schemas and does not support transactions.
 If you need these capabilities, use the SQL feature store instead.

 .. tip::
-  If you want to use the simple SQL feature store with Oracle, you will need to add Oracle's JDBC driver manually.
-This is described in :ref:`anchor-oraclejars`.
+  If you want to use the simple SQL feature store with Oracle or Microsoft SQL Server, you will need to add additional modules first.
+This is described in :ref:`anchor-db-libraries`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Minimal configuration example